Auguste of Baden-Baden: Duchess of Orléans

 Her mother preferred the French match as it would strengthen ties with a powerful neighbour who prior to Auguste's birth, had ravaged Baden-Baden.
 Auguste however preferred the German match due to her roots.
 Auguste, however gave into her mother and agreed to the match with Louis d'Orléans and there was a proxy ceremony held at the Schloss Rastatt before she was married on 13 July 1724, at the age of 19.
-Louis d'Orléans was the great-grandson of King Louis XIII through his second son, Philippe, Duke of Orleans, and the grandson of Philippe's older brother, Louis XIV, through his legitimized daughter Françoise Marie de Bourbon.
+Louis d'Orléans was the great-grandson of King Louis XIII through his second son, Philippe I, Duke of Orléans, and the grandson of Philippe's older brother, Louis XIV, through his legitimized daughter Françoise Marie de Bourbon.
 Chosen for, among other reasons, her family's Catholicism, she brought a comparatively small dowry of 80,000 livres to the Orléans.

 At the court of Versailles, she was known alternatively as Jeanne or Auguste de Bade, it was as the latter which she signed.
-Her marriage to the First Prince of the Blood allowed her to use the style of Madame la Princesse, and made her one of the most important ladies at the court of the young Louis XV of France.
+Her marriage to the First Prince of the Blood allowed her to use the style of Madame la Princesse, and made her one of the most important ladies at the court of the young Louis XV.
 At the time of her marriage, the young king Louis was "engaged" to his first cousin the Infanta Mariana Victoria of Spain.
 The couple were never actually married and in 1725 she was sent back to Spain then making Auguste and her mother in law the Dowager Duchess of Orléans the most senior women at court.
 She was popular with the court and noted as being very charming.
 In 1725, Louis XV married Marie Leszczyńska, making Auguste one step behind the new queen in terms of rank and etiquette.
 She and her husband lived in the Château de Saint-Cloud, one of the Orléans' residences, and had also an apartment at the château of Versailles where her son Louis Philippe was born in 1725.